ovh/docs/pages/web/hosting/cms_manage_1_click_module/guide.en-sg.md

 ---
-title: How to manage your 1-click module?
+title: How to manage your 1-click module
 excerpt: Find out how to manage your 1-click module in the OVHcloud Control Panel
 slug: 1-click-module-management
 section: CMS
 order: 2
 ---

-**Last updated 21th December 2021**
+**Last updated 21st December 2021**

 ## Objective